Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Adjusted addLabel to calculate the position offsets instead of before the function is called
 - Changed the game text font style
 - Added function to MenuScene to create the selector sprite

+9/4:

+- Added GameTimers class to manage the various affliction timers that the player can accrue.
+This fixes the problem where they wouldn't stop if the player paused the game, etc.